 MS - Civil Engineering

-A student has considerable freedom in planning his/her M.S.C.E. program.
+A student has considerable freedom in planning their master's program.
 Guidelines for curriculum are established by each discipline group.
-The faculty has a great amount of formal training, practical experience and ongoing research in the following areas: Environmental engineering, water resources, geotechnical engineering, structures/mechanics, and transportation engineering.
+The faculty has a great amount of formal training, practical experience, and ongoing research in the following areas: environmental engineering, water resources/coastal and ecological engineering, geotechnical engineering, structural engineering, mechanics of materials, and transportation engineering.
 Well-equipped laboratories in these and related areas are available for research.
-Graduate students normally specialize in one of these fields (also referred to as "areas of concentration").
+Graduate students normally specialize in one of these fields (also referred to as "areas of concentration/research/study").

 The College cooperates with the Mathematics Department offers Mathematics 4038, Mathematical Methods in Engineering (also listed as ME 4563).
 This course or any approved course in mathematics numbered above 4000 may be scheduled to satisfy the mathematics/statistics requirement of the M.S. degree or as electives in any graduate program.